pjanec/dirigent/README.md

   Attributes:

   - `Set` - set given variable to a new value.
 Both attributes `Variable` and `Name` are mandatory.
 Environment variables in form of %VARNAME% contained in the Value are expanded using Agen't current environment.
   - `Path` - if attribute `Prepend` is present, prepends its value at the begining of the PATH variable. if attribute `Append` is present, appends its value at the end of the PATH variable.
 Environment variables contained in the `Prepend` or `Append` attribute values in form of %VARNAME% are expanded using Agen't current environment.
 Relative paths are considered relative to the location of the shared config file and are converted to absolute paths.
+  - `Local` - set Dirigent's internal variable to given value.
+The variable can be used for expansion inside process exe path and command line similarly as the env vars but is not propagated to the process environment.

 - `Restarter`

       <Restarter maxTries="2" delay="5"/>